 - 47% of job seekers did not complete a job application because it was “too lengthy or complicated.” (hiring success fundamentals, smartrecruiters)

-- 43% of candidates spend 30 minutes or more on the average online application.
-An even 10% spend an hour or more.
+- 43% of candidates spend 30 minutes or more on the average online application, and 10% invest in it an hour or more.

-- 25% of candidates receive no preparation at all before the interview (CandE research, TalentBoard)
+- 25% of candidates receive no preparation at all before their interview (CandE research, TalentBoard)

-- 59% of candidates admit to having leaved an job applications because of technical issues (bugs, bad website, or even bad design) (The Hiring Process Unveiled, ICIMS)
+- 59% of candidates admitted to having left job applications because of technical issues (bugs, bad website, or even bad design) (The Hiring Process Unveiled, ICIMS)

 - 52% of candidates have to wait for 3 months or more on a response (CandE research, TalentBoard)